PureStake/algosigner/README.md

 Developers working with dApps may also install directly from the release package, or by downloading the project and building it.

-## 1.4.0 Update
+## 1.4.1 Update

 The latest release brings:

-- Beta support for adding custom networks within AlgoSigner (development networks, BetaNet, etc.).
+- Custom network headers creation updated
-- Navigation menu improvements
+- Simultaneous AlgoSigner calls bug fix
-- Logout!
+- Logout bug fix

 ### Custom Networks